nodebenchmark/benchmarks/lets-chat/README.md

 A self-hosted chat app for small teams built by [Security Compass][seccom].

+## Special Notes for NodeBench
+Various files in app/ are changed so that authentication is not required.
+This is to make the client load generator's life much easier.
+Take a look at the diff for more details.

 ## Features and Stuff

 * BYOS (bring your own server)